nextgis/ngf-tutorial/tutorials/5_4_vector_filtering/README.md

 });
 ```

-A special library [@nextgis/properties-filter](https://github.com/nextgis/nextgis_frontend/tree/master/packages/properties-filter) has been developed to filter objects by its properties
+A special library [@nextgis/properties-filter](https://github.com/nextgis/nextgis_frontend/tree/master/packages/properties-filter) has been developed to filter objects by its properties.

 The filter can be applied to an already created vector layer: